RogerioHD/LogAnalysis/README.md

 Just wrtite `python newsdb.py` and you will get the reports!
 ### Accessing the Database
-To check for other queries of your interest, just certify that your are at `vagrant@vagrant:/vagrant/news$` and than run psql command.
+To check for other queries of your interest, just certify that your are at `vagrant@vagrant:/vagrant/news$` and than run a psql command.
+Example: `SELECT slug from articles;`